Lot in Islam: Homosexuality

-Many schools of Islamic jurisprudence state that homosexual sex is a sin, based in part on the story of Lot.
-Because the Qur'an states that Lot berated his people for sexually pursuing men, in addition to attempting to assault strangers, the incident is traditionally seen as demonstrating Islam's disapproval of both rape and homosexuality.
-Lot's struggle with the people of the twin cities is seen as either concerning homosexuality in general or specifically homosexual anal sex.
+Many schools of Islamic jurisprudence state that homosexual sex is a sin, based in part on the story of Lut.
+Because the Quran states that Lut berated his people for sexually pursuing men, in addition to attempting to assault strangers, the incident is traditionally seen as demonstrating Islam's disapproval of both rape and homosexuality.
+Lut's struggle with the people of the twin cities is seen as either concerning homosexuality in general or specifically homosexual anal sex.
 These interpretations have sometimes widened to condemn homosexuality beyond the physical act, including psychological and social dispositions.

 Monument

-Many Muslims believe that Bani Na'im (بني نعيم) in Palestine houses the tomb of Lot in the center of the town.
+Many Muslims believe that Bani Na'im (بني نعيم) in Palestine houses the tomb of Lut in the center of the town.
 The tomb is located within a rectangular mosque with an inner court and minaret.
 The lintel of the mosque's northern gate is built from stones dating to the Byzantine era when a church had possibly stood at the site.
-Bani Na'im's association with Lot predates Islam, as the works of the Catholic scholar Jerome in the 4th century CE state that the tomb is located in a town named Capharbaricha, which is likely the former name of Bani Na'im.
+Bani Na'im's association with Lut predates Islam, as the works of the Catholic scholar Jerome in the 4th century CE state that the tomb is located in a town named Capharbaricha, which is likely the former name of Bani Na'im.

 Tradition holds that the tomb of his daughters is located on a nearby hill.
-To the southeast of Bani Na'im is a shrine dedicated to Lot, known as Maqam an-Nabi Yaqin (مقام النبي يقين).
-Local legend claims Lot prayed at the site and that the imprints of his feet are still visible in a rock there.
+To the southeast of Bani Na'im is a shrine dedicated to Lut, known as Maqam an-Nabi Yaqin (مقام النبي يقين).
+Local legend claims Lut prayed at the site and that the imprints of his feet are still visible in a rock there.
 Similar alleged footprints of prophets and other holy men are found at Islamic shrines throughout the Middle East.